bGZo/vault/weekly/1218-giving-up-logseq.md

 ---
-title: 放弃 Logseq
+title: Giving up Logseq
-aliases: 放弃 Logseq
+aliases:
+  - giving up logseq
+  - why giving up logseq
+  - logseq problem
 created: 2024-12-09T12:00:00
 modified: 2025-01-12T12:13:58
 type: writing
 ---

-Okey, I know it's ridiculous and hard to say: **I give up [[logseq]]**, ending up the 3 years usage career.
-Honestly, I'm not good enough using this tool, such as IDK when they add the support of markdown YAML properties, even though I always read changelog of it. [^earier-logseq]
+Okey, I know it's ridiculous and hard to say: **I give up [[logseq]]**.

+I've used it 3 years, and make 1400 pages.
+Honestly, I'm not a good one using it, especially in earlier version, they released very fast, I even don't know when they add the support of markdown YAML properties.[^earier-logseq]
-## Problems

-### Markdown version (following using MV as abbr)

-#### Hard to build huge system
+## Fatal Problem: hard to build a huge system

+What part of logseq annoy me following:

+### The performance never come to usable in a large page.

+### Outline render

+### Historical baggage

-Based on several features applied, the whole construction of PKM also changed several times, which means **downward compatibility** is huge and difficult.
-It's something kind of wasting time.
+As I said above, features applied again and again, which break the the whole construction of PKM as well.
+That means, the **downward compatibility** of system is impossible and difficult.

-I break my PKM three times, and finally I give up it.
+I need to break my PKM three times, and finally I give up it.
 Since enabled telegram inbox + telegram RSS bot, I was fell into the hell of poor performance.

+In a word, it's wasting time and no worth any more.

 #### Hard to share & read with raw format